Vente d’une entreprise entre personnes liées : ce que vous devez savoir

 Tax impacts of sales between related parties

-Related party business sales are often closely scrutinized by tax authorities to ensure that the transaction is made at fair market value and not for tax avoidance reasons.
+Sales of businesses between related parties are often closely scrutinized by tax authorities to ensure the transaction is made at fair market value and not for tax evasion purposes.
 It is important to consult a tax expert to navigate these complex rules.

 Fair market value

-Fair market value (FMV) is the price that would be obtained for the business in a normal transaction between an independent buyer and seller.
+Fair market value (FMV) is the price that would be obtained for the business in a normal transaction between a buyer and an independent seller.
 In transactions between related parties, the FMV must be clearly established to avoid tax adjustments by the Canada Revenue Agency (CRA) or Revenu Québec.

-Using a professional appraiser to determine the FMV of the business is recommended.
-This assessment should take into account assets, liabilities, future cash flows and market conditions.
+It is recommended to hire a professional appraiser to determine the FMV of the business.
+This valuation should take into account assets, liabilities, future cash flows, and market conditions.

 When a business is sold to a related party, deemed disposition rules may apply.
-These rules state that the sale will be presumed to have been made at FMV, even if the actual sale price is lower.
-This may result in unexpected tax consequences for the seller.
+These rules stipulate that the sale will be presumed to have been made at FMV, even if the actual selling price is lower.
+This can lead to unexpected tax consequences for the seller.

 Capital gains exemption

-In certain cases, it is possible to benefit from the capital gains exemption on the sale of qualified shares of a small business to a related person.
+In some cases, it is possible to benefit from the capital gains exemption when selling qualified small business corporation shares to a related person.
 This exemption can reduce or eliminate capital gains tax, but it is essential to meet the eligibility requirements.

 Eligibility requirements

-- Holding period: The shares must have been held for at least 24 months.
+• Holding period: Shares must have been held for at least 24 months.

-- Use of assets: At least 50% of assets must be used in a business operating in Canada.
+• Use of assets: At least 50% of the assets must be used in an active business in Canada.

 Drafting the sales agreement

-A well-drafted sales agreement is essential to clarifying the terms of the transaction and avoiding future conflicts.
-This agreement must include the description of the assets sold, the sale price, payment terms and warranties provided by the seller.
+A well-drafted sales agreement is essential to clarify the terms of the transaction and avoid future disputes.
+This agreement should include a description of the assets being sold, the sale price, payment terms, and any warranties provided by the seller.

 Important clauses to include

-- Price and payment terms: Specify the sales price and payment terms, including deposits and installment payments.
+• Price and Payment Terms: Specify the sale price and payment terms, including deposits and installment plans.

-- Guarantees and representations: Include guarantees about the financial condition of the company and the absence of pending litigation.
+• Warranties and Representations: Include warranties about the company's financial condition and the absence of pending litigation.

-- Conditions precedent: Specify the conditions that must be met before finalizing the sale, such as due diligence.
+• Conditions precedent: Specify the conditions that must be met before the sale is finalized, such as due diligence.

 In the event that the business is transferred to a family member, inheritance considerations must be taken into account.
-This includes succession planning to ensure business continuity and minimizing estate taxes.
+This includes succession planning to ensure business continuity and minimizing inheritance taxes.

 Estate planning

-- Expert Consultation: Work with attorneys and tax advisors who specialize in estate planning.
+• Expert Consultation: Work with attorneys and tax advisors specializing in estate planning.

 Operational aspects